uhasker/getting-things-done-in-next-js/src/chapter10/01-setup.md

 DATABASE_URL=$YOUR_DATABASE_URL_HERE
 ```

 > Of course, you need to specify the actual database URL you copied from Supabase instead of `$YOUR_DATABASE_URL_HERE`.
+Don't forget to replace any special charecters in your password from the final URL: https://developer.mozilla.org/en-US/docs/Glossary/Percent-encoding.

 ### Setup Drizzle